 There are two types of termination payments: compensation and indemnity.
 Compensation is payable unless the parties have agreed that an indemnity should be payable instead.

 A compensation payment under Regulation 17 will reflect the value of the agency to a hypothetical purchaser at the date of termination.
-It must be assumed that the agency would have continued, and hypothetical purchaser would have been able to take over the agency and perform it properly.
-Whilst this is not a straightforward calculation and many different factors must be considered, the valuation will always be related to the income stream which was likely to be generated by the agent.
+It must be assumed that the agency would have continued, and the hypothetical purchaser would have been able to take over the agency and perform it properly.
+Whilst this is not a straightforward calculation, and many different factors must be considered, the valuation will always be related to the income stream which was likely to be generated by the agent.

 A common methodology which is applied is the capitalised earnings approach.
 This looks at the net maintainable earnings of the agent, to which an appropriate multiplier is applied.
 The net maintainable earnings take into account historic commission income in order to assess the likely future trading performance of the agency.

-Future earnings are discounted by an appropriate rate of interest, and account must be taken of whether the market for the products in which the agent dealt was expanding or declining.
-The value of the agency will be reduced if the principal's business is expected to cease, since no hypothetical purchaser would pay anything for the right to earn future commission on sales if those sales would be nil.
+Future earnings are discounted by an appropriate rate of interest, and an account must be taken of whether the market for the products in which the agent dealt was expanding or declining.
+The value of the agency will be reduced if the principal's business is expected to cease since no hypothetical purchaser would pay anything for the right to earn future commission on sales if those sales would be nil.
 The ability of the agent to compete with the hypothetical purchaser after termination will also be a relevant factor.

-The appropriate multiple will reflect the specific risks associated with the agency, and in particular, the risk that the projected income stream will not continue.
-The lower the risk associated with the projected income stream, the higher the multiple which is likely to be applied.
+The appropriate multiple will reflect the specific risks associated with the agency and, in particular, the risk that the projected income stream will not continue.
+The lower the risk associated with the projected income stream, the higher the multiple, which is likely to be applied.
 Typically, the court has applied multiples of between two and five.

-The capitalised earnings approach may not be appropriate is method of valuation for all agencies, particularly where the agent earns a low level of commissions, and an alternative methodology may be more appropriate.
-Understanding the agent’s business and the industry within which the agent and principal operate is critical to the valuation.
+The capitalised earnings approach may not be an appropriate method of valuation for all agencies, particularly where the agent earns a low level of commissions, and an alternative methodology may be more appropriate.
+Understanding the agent's business and the industry within which the agent and principal operate is critical to the valuation.

 An agent whose contract has been terminated is advised to seek specialist advice on their individual circumstances.

-As specialists in Commercial Agency Law we have significant experience in advising agents and principals.
+We have significant experience in advising agents and principals.

 We advise agents at all stages of their agency.
 We are frequently instructed by agents who are looking to enter into new agency agreements and require assistance with drafting an agency contract.
 We also regularly act for agents who have had their agencies terminated and are seeking an indemnity or compensation payment under the Commercial Agents Regulations.
 Often difficulties arise during an agency and we are instructed to advise on issues relating to territory or accounts being brought “in-house”.

 The solicitors in our team are happy to discuss your circumstances without obligation.
-In many cases we will offer to act pursuant to a “no win, no fee” agreement (also known as a conditional fee arrangement).
+In many cases, we will offer to act pursuant to a “no win, no fee” agreement (also known as a conditional fee arrangement).
 We understand that an agent seeking indemnity or compensation upon termination of an agency has had a major source of income removed, and we are therefore open to exploring different methods of funding to assist you with your claim.